 Tired of Reading?
 Please listen to the blog

-Public health as an industry is very attractive in terms of job opportunities and professional growth, especially in geographies like Africa and South-East Asia where the number of developing countries is more in concentration.
+Public health as an industry is beautiful in terms of job opportunities and professional growth, especially in geographies like Africa and South-East Asia, where the number of developing countries is more concentrated.

 However, people who are not aware of the detailed specifics of the Public Health sector often relate to working in community medical clinics or driving awareness campaigns regarding the spread of diseases with careers in public health.

-But this is a very narrow perspective to witness an entire industry which is quite vast, involving multiple departments and both private and public sectors.
-And the job might involve everything from identifying diseases to creating public policy to maintaining society health conditions.
+But this is a very narrow perspective to witness an entire industry that is quite vast, involving multiple departments and both private and public sectors.
+And the job might include everything from identifying diseases to creating public policy to maintaining society’s health conditions.

-In this article, we’ll be giving you an idea of how the public health industry looks like and give you a detailed outlook of career opportunities in Public Health.
+In this article, we’ll be giving you an idea of what the public health industry looks like and give you a detailed outlook on career opportunities in Public Health.

 Job Roles within Public Health

 As mentioned earlier, careers in the public health industry can be misunderstood because of their vastness and involvement with multiple sectors and departments.
-The job roles within public health can vary from providing medical care within a community outside a hospital, which is extremely localized, to preventing epidemics globally, making health policies, and improve the health of the entire nation.
+The job roles within public health can vary from providing medical care within a community outside a hospital, which is highly localized, to preventing epidemics globally, making health policies, and improving the health of the entire nation.

-Here are some essential services that are a public health department must perform:
+Here are some essential services that a public health department must perform:

 - Monitor health status to identify and solve community health problems.